Omimacgithub/Omimacgithub/README.md

 - Integrated a Machine Learning algorithm that identifies new individuals based on the system's data distribution and includes them, thereby expanding the knowledge base without needing to retrain the models.

+- Scaled the system to work with up to 10 cameras using NVIDIA RTX and GTX GPUs simultaneously in real-time.

 - Developed a face-tracking algorithm that efficiently recollects frame sequences for each individual.
 It was tested on videos sampled from two Kinect cameras installed on a mobile robot, with both people and the robot in motion, causing multiple visual occlusions involving objects and other people.

 - Deployed the system using Docker, creating separate containers for the application (with NVIDIA GPU support) and a Redis database.
 The deployment was managed through a docker-compose.yml configuration.

 - Researched and implemented a method for biometric template protection that prevents an attacker from reconstructing the original face image from model features, thereby fulfilling the requirements of the General Data Protection Regulation (GDPR).
-(WIP: publication).

 **eCommerce Developer - Orienteed, S.L.U | 09/2023 – 12/2023** (External Internship)